kubernetes/website/content/en/blog/_posts/2023-08-15-kubernetes-1.28-blog.md

 This will lower the infrastructure barrier to enforcing customizable policies as well as providing primitives that help the community establish and adhere to the best practices of both K8s and its extensions.

-To use [ValidatingAdmissionPolicies](/docs/reference/access-authn-authz/validating-admission-policy/), you need to enable the `admissionregistration.k8s.io/v1beta1` API group in your cluster's control plane.
+To use [ValidatingAdmissionPolicies](/docs/reference/access-authn-authz/validating-admission-policy/), you need to enable both the `admissionregistration.k8s.io/v1beta1` API group and the `ValidatingAdmissionPolicy` feature gate in your cluster's control plane.

 ## Match conditions for admission webhooks